 Under Pressure (Bowie/Queen): this co-operation with Queen was released as a single in 1981 (EMI 5250) and on the Queen album Hot Space.
 The original single version was reissued in 1988 as a 3" CD-single (Parlophone QUECD9) and reappeared on The Platinum Collection and Nothing Has Changed.
 A slightly edited version (3'57" vs. 4'05") was included on the Queen Greatest Hits II compilation, while a 4'04" remix was released on Classic Queen.
 Both eventually found their way onto Bowie compilations: the edit from Greatest Hits II was used for The Singles Collection and Best Of Bowie, while the remix ended up on The Singles 1969-1993.
 In 1999, yet another remixed Rah Mix was released as a single (EMI CDQUEEN 28) from the Greatest Hits III compilation.
 A second CD-single (EMI CDQUEENS 28) featured a Radio Edit of the Rah Mix and a Mike Spencer Mix; the video contains a version of the Rah Mix that is slightly longer (4'10" vs 4'06").
 A Club 2000 Mix appeared exclusively on a white-label 12" (EMI QUEENWL 28).
 An instrumental version has appeared on the Greatest Karaoke Hits CD (TOCP-65061/2) and on one of the menus of the Greatest Video Hits II DVD.
 In 1991/2, Brian May toured radio stations in the US to promote new releases, during which he added extra guitar to album tracks, including 'Under Pressure'.
 Such a recording has been released as a "studio rehearsal with Queen" on the Alternative Biography (Alter Ego Records) 2CD.
 A genuine demo of the track in very early form, supposedly including Bowie on piano, circulates as 'Feel Like'.
-Bowie performed 'Under Pressure' live, in duet with Annie Lennox, on the Freddie Mercury Tribute concert (London, Wembley Stadium, 20-04-92), which has been released on The Freddie Mercury Tribute Concert.
-A recording from the Outside tour (Birmingham, National Exhibition Centre, 13-12-95) is officially released on the 'Hallo Spaceboy' CD-single (Arista/BMG 7432211 35382 2).
-It was also played on the Earthling tour, the shows Bowie did in 2000 and on the Reality tour (included on the A Reality Tour 2CD/DVD).
+In 2021, 23 multi-track stems started circulating, one of which featured Bowie vocals not heard on the released version.
+Bowie performed 'Under Pressure' live, in duet with Annie Lennox, on the Freddie Mercury Tribute concert (London, Wembley Stadium, 20-04-92; The Freddie Mercury Tribute Concert).
+Recordings from the Outside tour are officially released on the 'Hallo Spaceboy' CD-single (Arista/BMG 7432211 35382 2)/No Trendy Réchauffé and Ouvrez Le Chien.
+Subsequently, it was played on the Earthling tour (Look At The Moon!), the shows Bowie did in 2000 (Glastonbury 2000) and on the Reality tour (A Reality Tour 2CD/DVD).
 The video, which features neither Bowie nor Queen, has been released on The Best Of Bowie 1980/1987.
 The video clip for the Rah Mix features live footage of Bowie and Freddie Mercury; it is available on the second CD-single and on the Queen video Greatest Flix III.

 Under The God (Bowie): the first single from Tin Machine (EMI MT 68).
 A US advance cassettecontains an edit fading at 2'17".
 Live versions (Sapporo, Hokkaido Koukseinenkin Kaikan, 10-02-92 and Hamburg, Docks, 24-10-91) are found on the Oy Vey, Baby CD and video respectively.
 'Under The God' also appears on several 1989 and 1991/92 bootlegs.
 The video trailer of the Tin Machine album features excerpts from Tin Machine/Prisoner Of Love/I Can't Read/Working Class Hero/Bus Stop/Pretty Thing/Video Crimes and Under The God in full length.
 The Under The God segment (but not the entire trailer) is available on iTunes.

 Underground (Bowie): from the Labyrinth soundtrack.
 An edited version (4'25" vs. 5'57") was released on 7" (EMI EA 216), backed by an Instrumental.
 An Extended Dance Version, Dub Mix and a different Instrumental can be found on 12" (EMI 12 EA 216); the latter is longer (5'54" vs 5'36") and lacks the gospel choir present on the single B-side.
 The single edit initially was reissued on CD only on a Unistar 3CD from 1993, but later was included on the Chile and New Zealand editions of Best Of Bowie and The Platinum Collection.
-The Extended Dance Version unofficially appeared on Dancing Queen (Westwood One WWI vol. 56).
 In 2007, four versions were officially re-released as the Underground EP; the single B-side Instrumental remains unreleased in digital form.
+The Extended Dance Mix has also appeared on Dance from Loving The Alien.
 A small piece of a studio outtake of this song was featured in a TV special on the making of Labyrinth.
 The video clip of this song (4'38") is featured on The Video Collection and the Best Of Bowie DVD.
-Note: the official lyrics provided by EMI include a verse between the first and second refrain that is unavailable in any of the above mentioned versions: When will I afford you/Don't turn around/You're turning slower/That's underground.

 Untitled No. 1 (Bowie): from The Buddha Of Suburbia.

 Unwashed And Somewhat Slightly Dazed (Bowie): from the 1969 David Bowie, which was re-titled later in 1972 as Space Oddity.
 Many sources claim that the US version of David Bowie (often referred to as Man Of Words, Man Of Music) features a longer version of this song, but 'Unwashed And Somewhat Slightly Dazed' on this album is exactly the same.
 The confusion probably has arisen from the fact that the song duration on the sleeve incorrectly adds the time of 'Don't Sit Down' (which has been left off the US version).
-BBC live versions from 1969 and 1970 (the first is available on the 40th Anniversary Edition of Space Oddity, the latter on Bowie At The Beeb) are discussed under BBC Performances.
+A 2019 remix was released on the 50th Anniversary Edition of Space Oddity.
+BBC live versions from 1969 and 1970 (on the 40th Anniversary Edition of Space Oddity, Bowie At The Beeb and The Width Of A Circle) are discussed in detail under BBC Performances.

 Up The Hill Backwards (Bowie): the fourth single from Scary Monsters (RCA BOW 9).
 Two alternative versions are released on the Vampires Of Human Flesh (Midnight Beat MBCD 021) CD, one of them being very close to the original version.
-Partly used in the opening of the Glass Spider tour (and released on the Glass Spider video and in two live versions on the Special Edition DVD)
+Partly used in the opening of the Glass Spider tour (and released on the Glass Spider DVD and CD).

 Waiata (Bowie): on 23-11-83, David attended a Maori welcome of songs, speeches and traditional food at the Takapuahia marae in Porirua, New Zealand.
 At the ceremony, he sang a self-composed short song, which was aired on Radio New Zealand 25 years later.